medic/cht-core/tests/performance/apdex-score/README.md

 #### Prerequisites

 Before continuing with the setup steps below, ensure you have a cht instance deployed and running either locally or globally - check out the [documentation](https://docs.communityhealthtoolkit.org/contribute/code/core/dev-environment/) on how to do this.

+Also, make sure you have some pre-existing users and data already loaded on the app - you can use the [test-data-generator](https://github.com/medic/test-data-generator) tool to achieve this.

-Also, ensure you have done the following installations on your machine:
+Finally, ensure you have done the following installations on your machine:

 1. Install [NodeJS](https://nodejs.org/en/download) and [Java JDK](https://www.oracle.com/java/technologies/downloads/) then ensure JAVA_HOME path is correctly set up.
       ```